ReactionMamba: Generating Short & Long Human Reaction Sequences: Introduction

-\textbf{Contributions.} Our contributions to the field of reaction motion generation can be summarized as: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce a simple yet effective framework, named ReactionMamba, which is a pioneering method integrates Mamba into human motion reaction generation. \item ReactionMamba is VAE~\cite{VAE2014} made up of three interconnected modules, an encoder, a conditioning module, and a decoder.
-The SSM based encoder encodes the reaction into a sequence of continuous latent variables in an efficient way, and a SSM based decoder is then designed to capture information hidden in the latent representations of the pose, combined with the action motion sequence and the initial frame of the reaction and to reconstruct the reaction. \item Unlike conventional deterministic methods, our method uses random latent sampling at inference, conditioned by the projected action sequence and the projected initial reaction pose, providing diverse and realistic reaction sequences. \item The ReactionMamba framework demonstrated exceptional performance on the action-reaction generation task for simple action-reaction categories~\cite{xu2024regennet} and ~\cite{xu2024inter}, two-person interactions such as LindyHop dancing and Ninjutsu martial arts~\cite{ghosh2024remos}, and acrobats performing figures~\cite{guo2021multi}.
-ReactionMamba achieved state-of-the-art generation quality, diversity while greatly improving processing speed. \end{itemize}
+\textbf{Contributions.} Our contributions to the field of reaction motion generation can be summarized as : \begin{itemize}[noitemsep,topsep=0pt] \item We present \emph{ReactionMamba}, a simple yet effective framework that leverages Mamba-based state space models to generate human motion reactions without relying on any auxiliary input or external information. \item \emph{ReactionMamba} is a Variational AutoEncoder (VAE)~\cite{VAE2014} made up of three interconnected modules, an encoder, a conditioning module, and a decoder.
+The SSM-based encoder encodes the reaction into a sequence of continuous latent variables in an efficient way, and a SSM-based decoder is then designed to capture information hidden in the latent representations of the pose, combined with the action motion sequence and the initial frame of the reaction and to reconstruct the reaction. \item Unlike conventional deterministic methods~\cite{julieta2017motion}, our method uses random latent sampling at inference, conditioned by the projected action sequence and the projected initial reaction pose, providing diverse and realistic reaction sequences. \item The \emph{ReactionMamba} framework demonstrates strong performance on a range of two-person action–reaction scenarios, including short-duration interaction categories from NTU120-AS \cite{xu2024regennet}, longer-duration categorized interactions from InterX [54], and more complex two-person interactions such as Lindy Hop dancing [20], while substantially improving inference speed. \end{itemize}